danielhufnagle/.dotfiles/README.md

 [Neofetch](https://github.com/dylanaraps/neofetch) - this is not strictly necessary, but I like it

-[JetBrains Mono](https://www.jetbrains.com/lp/mono/) - this is the font that I use for basically everything, installing this font (or any other nerd font) is needed for the zsh theme to work
+[Roboto Mono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/RobotoMono.zip) - this is the font that I use for basically everything, installing this font (or any other nerd font) is needed for the zsh theme (as well as a lot of other nice utilities (such as neovim plugins)) to work

 #### Other good information to know beforehand
 The theme that I use for just about everything is called ["Nord"](https://www.nordtheme.com/).
 I like the clean dark blue and subdued colors offered.
 Nord is a theme that is found basically everywhere from programmer tools like VSCode, Neovim (with plugins like NVChad), RStudio, to more common applications like Spotify (tweaked with Spicetify), Discord (tweaked with BetterDiscord), Obsidian, and most themeable browsers (Firefox, Chrome, etc.)